-Responding to someone's emotions, is one of the most difficult challenges in havng potentially distressing converversations
+Responding to someone's emotions, is one of the most difficult challenges in breaking bad news.

 Give the person as much time as you can.
 Just by letting them know they don't have to rush, can provide an unspoken connection, care and support